 But Gayda, an enterprise just north of Limoux in the Languedoc, has managed to make at least two successful vintages, 2005 and 2007, of 100% Maccabéo, from vines grown at 450 m altitude on granite in the exciting Agly Valley, where Domane Gauby has been making inspiring dry white blends from the old white wine vines here, including Macabeu, for years.
 These wines tend to have a honeyed quality, as well as the strong mineral streak that seems to come with the territory.

-In the box is a host of Macabeo-dominated wines either enjoyed by me or volunteered in this thread on our members' forum by fellow enthusiasts of this intriguing vine variety.
+Below is a host of Macabeo-dominated wines either enjoyed by me or volunteered on our Members' forum by fellow enthusiasts of this intriguing vine variety.

 Gayda, Figure Libre Maccabeo